magneticio/vamp-runner/README.md

        -jar vamp-runner.jar
 ```

-Note: you need to have configuration files, check out building section (`target/docker`).
+Note: you need to have configuration files, check out [building](#building) section.